tumeden/amp-auto-update/README.md

 Files

-- amp_auto_update.sh — main update script.
+- `amp_auto_update.sh` — main update script.
 Must be run as root.
 Logs to /var/log/amp_auto_update.log.
-- setup_cron.sh — helper script that prepares the log file, ensures amp_auto_update.sh is executable, prompts for a schedule, and installs a root cron job pointing to the absolute script path.
+- `setup_cron.sh` — helper script that sets up a cron job for the update script.
+Prompts  user to choose a schedule, and installs a root cron job pointing to the absolute script path.
 Must be run as root.

 Prerequisites

-- Debian/Ubuntu family (uses apt)
+- Debian/Ubuntu (preferred) linux operating system
 - sudo/root access
-- Optional but recommended: ampinstmgr or getamp in PATH for AMP updates
+- Cubecoders/AMP must be installed.

 Quick start (copy & paste)